 Jaquet Droz added a moon-phase complication to its growing collection of Grande Seconde timepieces at last year’s Baselworld.
-As we await the revelation of the brand’s full array of new products at Baselworld 2018 in March, Jaquet Droz has offered us a glimpse of the latest version of the Grand Seconde Moon, now fronted by a handsome black enamel dial.
+At Baselworld 2018, Jaquet Droz offers up the latest version of the Grand Seconde Moon, now fronted by a handsome black enamel dial.

 Like its predecessors, the Jaquet Droz Grande Seconde Moon Black Enamel features on its double-level grand feu enamel dial an astronomical moon-phase indicator that requires adjustment only once every 122 years and 46 days.
 Jaquet Droz’s specially developed “mechanism 135,” which drives the moon-phase indication, has a carefully studied gear ratio that makes it much more precise than the 59-toothed mechanism in a traditional moon-phase, which accumulates an error of one day in approximately two years, seven months, and 20 days.